-Canvas External Tools - About Respondus LockDown Browser at UWM
+Canvas - External Tools - About Respondus LockDown Browser and Monitor

-Respondus LockDown Browser (or LDB for short) is a tool designed to prevent students who are taking Canvas quizzes from using other applications outside of the browser, visiting unauthorized websites, using techniques to share screens or print quizzes.
+Respondus LockDown Browser (or LDB for short) is a proctoring tool designed to prevent students who are taking Canvas quizzes from using other applications outside of the browser, visiting unauthorized websites, using techniques to share screens or print quizzes.
 Monitor is a feature built-into LDB that records the screen and webcam of the person using LDB.
 The video collected by Monitor is analyzed by artificial intelligence for possible red flags for instructors to review.

 Is LockDown Browser a proctoring tool?

-LDB is a browser that limits students' access to other computer resources, and to unintended web sites.
-LDB is not itself a proctoring tool as it does not provide many of the functions that replace an in-person proctor.
+LDB itself is a browser that limits students' access to other computer resources, and to unintended web sites.
+To support digital proctoring fully, Monitor or Zoom must be used in-tandem.

 Where can students and instructors go for support with Respondus LockDown Browser?

 - Support resources for students: Respondus LockDown Browser and Monitor - Getting Started (Students)

 - View instructor resources, and submit a support request online

 - For additional articles visit this Respondus LockDown Browser and Monitor Landing Page Article